zebscripts/AFK-Daily/.wiki/Known Issues.md

 - `protocol fault: stat response has wrong message id`

     This most likely happens because you did not enable Android Debug Bridge under the Bluestacks settings.
 Check the [requirements for Bluestacks](#requirements--installation) out.

+    IF bluestacks has the good settings please restart you `adb`.

+    1. Restart Bluestacks
+    2. Restart the terminal
+    3. Run `./adb/platform-tools/adb kill-server`
+    4. Run `./adb/platform-tools/adb start-server`
+    5. It should be working now.
+If not please contact us on discord with the result of this command: `./adb/platform-tools/adb devices`

 <hr>